MicrosoftDocs/architecture-center/docs/framework/security/identity.md

 in one place and have confidence that their change will take effect everywhere.

 For Azure, designate a single Azure Active Directory (Azure AD) instance directory as the authoritative source for corporate/organizational accounts.
+For more information on [hybrid identity providers](/azure/active-directory/hybrid/whatis-hybrid-identity).

 ## Synchronize identity systems